-Chalk it up to COVID, but I’ve found myself in the aisles of Costco more in the past 10 months than the past 10 years.
+Somehow I found myself in the aisles of Costco more during COVID than the 10 years prior.
 At first I thought it was because buying in bulk meant shopping less often.
-That’s true, of course, but I realized recently that the main reason I’m drawn to Costco is that it’s a form of adventure.
+That’s true, of course, but I realized that the main reason I’m drawn to Costco is that it’s a form of adventure.
 At a time when options for keeping myself entertained are limited, cruising through America’s mega-store always lands me on some new treasure (grill-ready octopus imported from Spain on one occasion, fresh turmeric at an affordable price on another).
 I still do most of my shopping at the farmers’ market and small retailers, but I’ve come to appreciate what the superstore has to offer.
 I’ve also learned to approach Costco with a bit of strategy, since it can be overwhelming and easily lead to overspending.

 7 Costco Shopping Strategies

 - Limit impulse buys — I’m not a big list-maker, but I do have a game plan for what I’ll buy when I hit Costco.
 I stick to my plan, with a little wiggle room for impulse purchases.
 I always stumble upon one or two new items that catch my eye and sometimes land on a real gem (the excellent Kirkland salted peanuts, for example).

 - Emphasize shelf-stable items — I do buy perishables at Costco, but keep it to a minimum.
 Saving money on milk doesn’t make much sense if you buy so much that you have to toss it when it expires.

 - Ask for half — A lot of the meat and poultry comes in large amounts — more than my mostly meatless family will go through.
 I’ve yet to try this, but rumor has it that the store will downsize the packaging if you ask nicely, allowing you to purchase half the amount.